 This is because laying hens may be infected by the bacteria at farms, passing it on via their ovaries to their eggs before the shells are even formed.
 The bacteria may then grow within the eggs, particularly if they are stored unrefrigerated.

-According to the FDA, new regulations were put in place in July this year, to combat the problem at source by controlling the bacteria on egg-producing farms.
+In the US, regulations were put in place in 2009 to combat the problem at source by controlling the bacteria on egg-producing farms.

 In the UK, various measures have been taken to ensure the safety of eggs – those eggs with the British Lion mark, for example, come from pullets who have been vaccinated against Salmonella enteritidis.